Salomanuel/Odin-Project-Ruby-Recursion-Project/readme.md

 The first step is to actually understand what the merge sort algorithm is doing:

-    Check out this video from Harvard's CS50x course.
+1. Check out [this video](http://www.youtube.com/watch?v=EeQ8pwjQxTM) from Harvard's CS50x course.
-    Merge Sort -- How it Works part 1 and Merge Sort -- How it Works part II on YouTube give you a more formal look at this problem if you're still unclear.
+2. [Merge Sort -- How it Works part 1](http://www.youtube.com/watch?v=OAsokGNa18k) and [Merge Sort -- How it Works part II](http://www.youtube.com/watch?v=nNhpFO9CmPs) on YouTube give you a more formal look at this problem if you're still unclear.

 ###Your Task

-    Build a method #merge_sort that takes in an array and returns a sorted array, using a recursive merge sort methodology.
+1. Build a method `#merge_sort` that takes in an array and returns a sorted array, using a recursive merge sort methodology.

-###Tips:
+2. Tips

-    Think about what the base case is and what behavior is happening again and again and can actually be delegated to someone else (e.g. that same method!).
+    1. Think about what the base case is and what behavior is happening again and again and can actually be delegated to someone else (e.g. that same method!).
-    It may be helpful to check out the background videos again if you don't quite understand what should be going on.
+    2. It may be helpful to check out the background videos again if you don't quite understand what should be going on.